kylel/kylel.github.io/index.md

 The only instruction in this function body (between the _{}_) is _return 0;_.
 This tells us that the main function returns 0, or that when its finished doing what it needs to do, it will leave behind an integer with value 0.
 All instructions in C end with a _;_.
 When you are starting out you might have a few problems compiling because you forget to put these in place. but youll learn fast.

 When your OS runs this program it will find the main function, do all the instructions inside, then exit saving the return value. in this case its just 0.
-So lets run this bad boy and see what happens.
+So let's run this bad boy and see what happens.

 ```
 >gcc minimal.c -o minimal.exe